Aziz Ahmed Jatoi

-Aziz Ahmed Jatoi is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from 2002 to May 2018.
+Aziz Ahmed Jatoi was a Pakistani Politician who had been a Member of Provincial Assembly of Sindh from 2002 to May 2018.

 Early life and education

-He was born on 1 November 1964 in Mehrabpur.
+He was born on 1 November 1964 in Mehrabpur Jatoi.

 He has a degree of Master of Arts in Political Science and a degree of Bachelor of Arts (Hons) from the University of Karachi.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-41 (Larkana-VII) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-41 (Larkana-VII) in the 2002 Pakistani general election.
 He received 21,852 votes and defeated Allah Bux Khan, a candidate of Pakistan Muslim League (Q) (PML-Q).
 In the same election, he ran for the seat of the Provincial Assembly of Sindh as an independent candidate from Constituency PS-42 (Larkana-VII) but was unsuccessful.
 He received 24 votes and lost the seat to Najamuddin Abro, a candidate of PPP.

-He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-41 (Larkana-Cum-Kamber Shahdadkot-II) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-41 (Larkana-Cum-Kamber Shahdadkot-II) in the 2008 Pakistani general election.
 He received 37,661 votes and defeated Abdul Ghaffar Brohi, a candidate of PML-Q.

-He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-41 (Larkana-Cum-Kamber Shahdadkot-II) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-41 (Larkana-Cum-Kamber Shahdadkot-II) in the 2013 Pakistani general election.
 He received 19,663 votes and defeated an independent candidate, Aadil Altaf Unar.